Mother and daughter are charged in deaths of 5 relatives

 Shana Decree told police that "everyone at the apartment ... wanted to die" and talked about suicide, according to court documents.
 Decree claimed one of the victims, Jamilla Campbell, 42, killed two other victims before she herself was slain.

-The bodies were found Monday inside an apartment in suburban Philadelphia after Bucks County child welfare officials showed up unannounced and got no response when they knocked on the door.
+The bodies were found Monday in an apartment in suburban Philadelphia after Bucks County child welfare officials showed up unannounced and got no response when they knocked on the door.
 A maintenance worker opened the door and found Shana Decree and Dominique Decree in a "disoriented" state, according to court documents.

 Police arrived and found all five bodies in a bedroom.
 The apartment was in "disarray," according to Police Chief George McClay, with broken drywall and broken glass, overturned furniture, and other clutter.